-You can use Maptitude to create territories based on a table or Excel spreadsheet of data, interactively by clicking on features in a map such as postal areas, or manually by drawing whatever boundary lines you require using the Maptitude editing tools.
+Create territories based on a table or Excel spreadsheet of data, interactively by clicking on features in a map such as postal areas, or manually by drawing whatever boundary lines you require using the Maptitude editing tools.
 It is also possible to create overlapping territories or territories based on streets.
 Your territories can be stored natively in Maptitude or in formats including Shapefile, Oracle Spatial, or SQL Server Spatial.

-With Maptitude, you can analyze and display surfaces on a two-dimensional map or as a 3D map.
+Analyze and display surfaces on a two-dimensional map or as a 3D map.
 You can create contour maps of elevations and then determine the viewshed for any location, either at ground level or at a particular height.
 You can also create surfaces that represent data values, such as measures of air pollution or radon, over a geographic region.

-You can determine the areas closest to each of your facilities by building areas of influence, then estimate the attributes within each area to determine areas that are under- or over-served.
+Determine the areas closest to each of your facilities by building areas of influence, then estimate the attributes within each area to determine areas that are under- or over-served.

 Illustrate the flow of people or goods from point to point based on values in a dataview.

 Partition streets into zones so that each link is assigned to a feature based on the time or distance to that feature.
 For example, you can divide the streets in a city so that each is assigned to the nearest hospital or fire station.

 Site location tools let you identify efficient locations for serving all of your customers or employees.

 Filter features based on geographic location, proximity to other features, by radius, by pointing, by polygon, or based on a value or condition.